Spatial Controls of Lower Tropospheric Stability: Nonlinearity and implications for the pattern effect

 \section{Nonlinearity and implications for the pattern effect}

-Recent work has indicated that the response of tropical deep convection to surface temperatures is nonlinear in temperature and space \citep{Williams23,Bloch-Johnson24}.
+Recent work has indicated that the response of tropical deep convection to surface temperature changes is nonlinear in temperature and space \citep{Williams23,Bloch-Johnson24}.
 The same mechanisms might be at play here as well, because local $\langle{\rm EIS}\rangle$ is set to a large -- although not necessarily dominant -- degree by remote locations.
-We use realistic surface temperature patterns to train our regression model, as compared to localized patch perturbations \citep{Williams23,Bloch-Johnson24}.
+We use realistic surface temperature patterns to train our regression model, as compared to localized patch perturbations \citep[as used in][]{Williams23,Bloch-Johnson24}.
 Therefore, our model implicitly includes nonlinearities due to the non-additivity of distinct localized perturbations.
-We quantify the degree to which the problem might be nonlinear by repeating the regression analyses with a convolutional neural network (CNN) instead of linear regression (SI~Fig.~\ref{SIfig9}).
-A CNN is a nonlinear regression model that has successfully been used to predict global radiation from spatial maps of surface temperature \citep{Rugenstein25,VanLoon25}.
-Because a CNN needs a lot of training data, we only apply it to GCMs.
+We quantify the degree to which the problem might be nonlinear by repeating the regression analyses with a convolutional neural network (CNN) instead of linear regression (see SI~Fig.~S11 for the CNN sensitivity maps).
+A CNN is a nonlinear regression model that has successfully been used to predict global radiation from spatial maps of surface temperature \citep[\ref{sec:app},][]{Rugenstein25,VanLoon25}.
+Because a CNN needs copious training data, we only apply it to GCMs.
 The CNN does not significantly improve the prediction of $\langle{\rm EIS}\rangle$ compared to linear regression and the sensitivity maps highlight the same regions.
-We conclude that nonlinear effects on $\langle{\rm EIS}\rangle$ are weak in the historical period.
+We conclude that nonlinear effects on $\langle{\rm EIS}\rangle$ are weak in the historical period, but cannot exclude that they may become more important in the future, when surface temperature anomalies are larger.

 Our results give deeper insight into the mechanisms underlying the pattern effect.
 We quantify the relevance of remote locations onto $\langle{\rm EIS}\rangle$ and confirm that remote surface temperature changes modulate stability in the SEP more efficiently than local changes.
 However, the backbone effect of heating of the West Pacific Warm Pool on SEP stability is not the only mechanism at play.
 On a regional level, $\langle{\rm EIS}\rangle$ can be modified by surface temperature from a range of regions.
 This implies that locations with shallower or less frequent convection change $T_{700}$ as efficiently as deep convection in the West Pacific Warm Pool.
 This is in line with the ``circus tent'' model of the tropical atmosphere \citep{Williams23}, where strong temperature perturbations in moderately stable regions can increase tropical stability once the convective threshold is reached.